zillani/k8s-resources.bkp/CNCF/4-deployment-configs/readme.md

 Releasing happens when the Pod is done with the volume and an API request is sent, deleting the PVC.
 The volume remains in the state from when the claim is deleted until available to a new claim.
 The resident data remains depending on the persistentVolumeReclaimPolicy.

 The reclaim phase has three options:
-- Retain, which keeps the data intact, allowing for an administrator to handle the storage and data.
+- __Retain:__ Keeps the data intact, allowing for an administrator to handle the storage and data.
-- Delete tells the volume plugin to delete the API object, as well as the storage behind it.
+- __Delete:__ Tells the volume plugin to delete the API object, as well as the storage behind it.
-- The Recycle option runs an rm -rf /mountpoint and then makes it available to a new claim.
-With the stability of dynamic provisioning, the Recycle option is planned to be deprecated.
+- __Recycle:__ Runs an `rm -rf /mountpoint` and then makes it available to a new claim.
+With the stability of dynamic provisioning, the `Recycle` option is planned to be deprecated.

 ```bash
 kubectl get pv
 kubectl get pvc
 ```

-### Persistence Volume
+#### Persistence Volume

+Consider below yaml file,

 ```bash
 kind: PersistentVolume